ibrahim-cn/Event-Announcement-Site/ARCHITECTURE.md

 o	Automated Export: Every data modification triggers a physical write to src/main/resources/data.sql. o	Utility: This file acts as a version-controlled physical backup that allows developers to synchronize database states across different physical machines using Git.
 # D. Security Configuration
-The physical security of the system's communication is managed through JWT (JSON Web Tokens).
 **•	Token Storage:** Tokens are physically stored on the client side (e.g., *LocalStorage*).
 **•	Server-Side Validation:** The server uses a physical secret key *(app.jwt.secret*) and a 24-hour expiration setting (86400000 ms) to validate incoming tokens at the network boundary.